Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

 ### Data Point Anomaly

 A `DataPointAnomaly`, or simply "anomaly", occurs when a data point in a [time series](#time-series) behaves unexpectedly.
 It may occur when a data point value is too high or too low, or when its value changes abruptly between close points.
 You can specify the conditions a data point must satisfy to be considered an anomaly with an `AnomalyDetectionConfiguration`.
-After data ingestion happpens, the service applies all existing configurations to the set of new points in search of anomalies.
+After data ingestion happens, the service applies all existing configurations to the set of new points in search of anomalies.
 See the sample [Create an anomaly detection configuration](#create-an-anomaly-detection-configuration) below for more information.

 ### Anomaly Incident